-The Kona 2 is supplied with a trim riser set for comfortable fast cruising whilst under power.
+The Kona is supplied with a trim riser set for comfortable fast cruising whilst under power.
 The standard setting is with the trimmers pulled all the way down to the slowest position.
-The wing has been EN flight tested with the use of the foot operated speed system and the trimmers set in the slow position.
-Flying outside of the certified weight range or releasing the trimmers will change the behaviour of the wing and invalidates any EN flight certification.
+The wing has been EN flight tested with the trimmers set in the slow position and with the use of the foot operated speed system.
+Flying outside of the certified weight range or releasing the trimmers invalidates any EN flight certification.

-The standard trim setting is recommended for take off, landing, climbing under power, whilst thermalling or free flying, rapid descent manoeuvres and when the air is turbulent.
-Brake pressure is at its lightest and handling at its best, the wing is also in it's optimum trim for the fastest recovery should an incident occur.
-To increase cruise speed you can use the accelerator system, release the trimmers, or do both.
-Using the speed system has exactly the same effect on the geometry of the risers as releasing the trimmers.
-Unlike some other PPG wings, it is safe and possible to fly with the trimmers in the standard (slow) position whilst using the full range of the foot operated speed system.
-With the trimmers fully released it is possible to use the brakes for directional control.
-However when flying faster - by accelerating further with the speed system - directional control should be maintained with the TST.
-Using the brakes at speeds faster than the trimmer-released position weakens the profile and can lead to a collapse.
+The standard trim setting is recommended for take off, landing, climbing under power, whilst thermalling or free flying and when the air is turbulent.
+Brake pressure is lighter and the handling at its best at the standard trim setting.

+To increase cruise speed you can use the accelerator system, release the trimmers, or do both - if the conditions are suitable.
+Using the speed system has a similar effect to releasing the trimmers so it is safe and possible to fly with the trimmers in the standard position whilst using the full range of the speed system.

-Flying with the trimmers released changes the behaviour of the wing, turns are steeper with a greater loss of height and the side collapse recovery will be more dynamic.
-Always return the trimmers to the standard (slow) position in turbulent air or before performing rapid descent manoeuvres.
+In turbulent air the profile is stable, it will resist reasonable levels of turbulence with a high resistance to collapse without pilot input.
+However in turbulent air Ozone recommends to return the trimmers to the standard position (pulled down) and to fly the glider actively.
+This way, you will be in the best position to react correctly should an incident occur.

+Releasing the trimmers a few cms before take off increases the speed of the initial inflation, this can be useful in light winds and/or at high altitudes.

-Releasing the trimmers, or flying outside of the EN certified weight range invalidates any EN flight certification.
+This wing has passed the criteria required by the DGAC and has been load tested to the EN 926.1 standard.
+In addition to our own extensive testing, it has also been independently flight tested to the EN 926.2 standard with the trimmers set to the slow position.
+Releasing the trimmers, or flying outside of the EN certified weight range invalidates anv EN flight certification.

-Whilst free flying or whilst flying under power in thermic / turbulent air pull the trimmers to the slow (neutral) position and fly the wing actively.
+Whilst free flying or whilst flying under power in thermic / turbulent air pull the trimmers to the slow (neutral) position or accept a higher risk of collapse.